Woodhall Spa: Railways

-20th Century
+20th century

 Second World War

 In the Second World War Woodhall Spa's two main hotels, The Golf Hotel and The Petwood Hotel, were requisitioned for the RAF and Pinewoods was used to hide military equipment, especially on its northern perimeter.
 RAF Woodhall Spa airfield was built to the south of the village in the parish of Tattershall Thorpe.
 It closed for operational purposes in 1964, although it is still owned by the Ministry of Defence, used mainly for jet engine maintenance and testing and is operated as a satellite unit of nearby RAF Coningsby.

 A memorial wall depicting the breaching of the German dams in Operation Chastise, otherwise known as the "Dam Busters" raid, stands in the Royal Gardens (the site of the Royal Hydro Hotel) in the centre of the village.
 It is dedicated to the memory of those from 617 Squadron who were killed during the war.
 The memorial is the location of a local school choir photograph, published in Lincolnshire Life magazine, which included a black Labrador dog; the photo-caption asks if this "mysterious" animal was Guy Gibson's dog, which was run over and killed shortly before Gibson departed to bomb German dams.

 Most of the Royal Hydro Hotel and Winter Gardens was destroyed by a German parachute mine which fell on 17 August 1943, although part of it did survive and became the Mall Hotel.
 Two civilians were killed.

 Post-war

-The Spa Baths finally closed when the well collapsed in 1983 and after spending many years in a derelict state are now being redeveloped.
+The Spa Baths finally closed when the well collapsed in 1983.
+After spending many years in a derelict state, the site is now being redeveloped.